 This edible plant can also be found almost anywhere.
 Clovers are easily spotted by their distinctive trefoil leaflets.

 You can eat clovers raw, boiled, or sauteed.
-You can also use the leaves and blossoms to make a tea or pan roast the blossoms until they’re nice and crispy.
+You can also use the leaves and blossoms to make tea or pan-roast the blossoms until they’re nice and crispy.

 As with the dandelion and clover, plantain is typically considered a weed that grows just about everywhere.